 When it comes to Docker, Prometheus needs a container exporter that will capture metrics and collect data, so that it can be analyzed later.
-Whenever our exporters are running, we can launch Prometheus server based on a configuration file that tells the server from where the metrics can be scrapped.
+Whenever our exporters are running, we can launch the Prometheus server based on a configuration file that tells the server from where the metrics can be scrapped.

 Once the metric endpoints are integrated into their time-series database, the rest of the Prometheus monitoring toolset can be used to observe metrics and raise alerts if something is underperforming.
-Related metrics and graphs are displayed in a UI dashboard based on Grafana toolkit as it is illustrated in the figure below.
+Related metrics and graphs are displayed in a UI dashboard based on the Grafana toolkit as it is illustrated in the figure below.

 One of the important points to mention with Prometheus is the ability to raise alerts based on the applied alerting rules over the input data and to display the alerts on the UI.
-This alerting process will be more useful when sending an email or notifying pager duty to manage business impacting incidents.
+This alerting process will be more useful when sending an email or notifying a pager duty to manage business-impacting incidents.
 All of this can be done via running the Alert manager, and via creating related configuration files at the first stage.

 It is Obvious that Prometheus uses simplified format for input data and can be integrated with any web endpoint to scrape the data from. there are also several libraries defined to monitor common resources.
 What Prometheus lacks the most is the ease of deployment.
-We have to manage the configuration files for every container so they can support Prometheus server.
+We have to manage the configuration files for every container so they can support the Prometheus server.

 In addition to that, the fact that all components are dockized is a major plus, however, we had to launch 4 different containers, each with their own configuration files to support the Prometheus server.
-The project is also lacking a detailed, comprehensive documentation of these various components.
+The project is also lacking detailed, comprehensive documentation of these various components.

 So, if we are comparing this monitoring tool to the other ones, we will conclude that Prometheus is a powerful tool, with a competitive UI and high analytical capabilities that necessitates an additional effort for deploying it and configuring its files.